Major Locales of the Titan I Complex

 Looking down the silo from the launcher elevator motor platform.
 An airman is indicated by the arrow, standing at the base of the missile.
 You can see the large, flexible LOX vent and relief line connecting to the 1st stage near the center of the photo.
 This line allowed gaseous oxygen to be vented as it boiled off during missile loading and standby.

-The missile is protected within the silo by 2 silo doors, each weighing around 115 tons each and opened and closed hydraulically by 2 pistons that control movement in both directions.
+The missile is protected within the silo by 2 silo doors, each weighing around 115 tons and opened and closed hydraulically by 2 pistons that control movement in both directions.
 Within this steel and concrete chrysalis, the missile rests atop its launcher platform, ensconced within a massive steel cribwork comprising the launcher system where it waits for the orders that will transform it from a mass of inert metals and propellants into a weapon of terrible power.

 Maintenance at the base of the missile in another great shot of the cribwork.
 I am sorry I don't know the names of the men shown in some of these pictures performing missile inspection and/or maintenance.
 If anyone can name these airmen, please contact me so I can give them due credit.